 The curious mind of a preschooler barely rests.
 Knocking things to the floor just to see what will happen when they do is a rite of passage for any toddler.
 The best, and most fun, way to learn about it is through simple gravity experiments.
 Although we can’t see gravity, we can feel its effects.
 It’s the reason things fall when you drop them and what keeps our feet firmly planted on the ground.

 Explaining gravity to a five year old or preschooler is easier when you do it through hands-on exploration.
-Engaging your children in critical thinking, problem solving, innovation and creativity through STEM activities is the perfect way to educate your kids, while also entertaining them with cool gravity experiments.
+Engaging your children in critical thinking, problem solving, innovation and creativity through STEM activities is the perfect way to educate while also entertaining them.

 Even before Isaac Newton, folklore has it that a trailblazing scientist named Galileo made an amazing discovery by dropping two balls from the world’s most famous building malfunction: the Leaning Tower of Pisa in Italy.
 He discovered that when he dropped two balls of the same size (but slightly different weights) they hit the floor at the same time.You would think the heavier object would fall faster, but he proved that gravity makes falling objects move with the same acceleration, no matter how heavy they are.